kMaiSmith/autoshell/README.md

 Autoshell consists of the following components:

- - Execution entrypoint `autoshell.sh` for executing
+ - Execution entrypoint `auto` for executing
  - A TOML parsing library (libautoshell.toml.sh) to load configurations from autoshell.toml files.
  - A BATS testing framework to unit and integration test all components.
  - A logging framework for detailed debugging of the Bash scripts.